rialto-php/rialto/docs/architecture.md

 ## The connection delegate

-The connection delegate is required and its main task is to define the default resource used by Rialto.
+The connection delegate is required and its main tasks are:

+- defining the default resource;
+- executing the instructions;
+- handling errors.

 ### The default resource